-The Money and Pensions Service brings together for the first time the provision of debt advice, money guidance and pensions guidance.
-For pensions guidance the Money and Pensions Service will provide information to the public on matters relating to workplace and personal pensions.
-From 30 June 2021, the new consumer face of MaPS is Money Helper.
+MaPS brings together for the first time the provision of debt advice, money guidance and pensions guidance.
+For pensions guidance MaPS will provide information to the public on matters relating to workplace and pensions.
+From 30 June 2021, the new consumer-face of MaPS is Money Helper